Heat Sink Design

 Thermal Image of Heat Sink

 Once the design inputs are decided, a heat sink design is either created by Novark or supplied by the customer.
 This is done through both engineering drawings and CAD-generated 3D models.
-The 3D models are used to run simulations of the thermal performance of the heat sink, and to evaluate machining and manufacturing tolerances.
+The 3D models are used to evaluate machining and manufacturing tolerances, and to program various CNC machines using the finalized models.

 Request a quote Back